Redbad (film): Filming

 The film was shot in the prehistoric village-museum in Eindhoven, De Alde Feanen National Park, Ameland, Moddergat, the Wadden Sea, Denmark, the German city of Wallsbüll and the Bouillon Castle in Belgium.
 The film was shot in 42 days and used more than 10,000 extras, which is a record amount for a Dutch production.
 The final shooting day was on 19 November 2017.
 The sound for film movie was produced by Dolby Atmos.

 Before the film's release it was already sold to multiple countries and territories, among them Germany, France, China, Spain, Turkey, South Korea, Poland, Romania, Hungary, Slovakia, the Czech Republic, the Middle East and the Commonwealth of Independent States.
 In February Epic Pictures Group bought the North American distribution rights.
-Early testfootage of the film was shown on 31 March and 1 April at Dutch Comic Con in the Jaarbeurs in Utrecht.
+Early test footage of the film was shown on 31 March and 1 April at Dutch Comic Con in the Jaarbeurs in Utrecht.

 Trailer controversy

 In May 2018, the producers of the film announced that YouTube and Facebook had sent an email to them that they would not show the trailer of the film on their platforms because it was considered offensive to large groups of people.
 Producer Klaas de Jong also mentioned he got hundreds of angry mails from Christians who did not agree with their depiction of historical events.